Two weeks of adventure in Japan!

 Day 7: Hakone.
 Begin the day by taking a cable car on the Hakone Ropeway, and watch the mountainside roll beneath you as you approach Oowakudani.
 Cross Lake Ashi on board a three-tiered pirate ship!
 In the evening, try sake with your group!

 Day 8: Kyoto.
 Travel to the beautiful city of Kyoto.
-Explore the eastern hills and stroll up the mountainside trails discovering hidden temples and spiritual shrines.
+We'll explore the Fushimi Inari Taisha Shrine, one the most iconic sites in Japan, and walk through the chain of thousands of red torii gates.
 Spend your first evening in this incredible city by enjoying jazz and beer in Kawaramuchi or wandering down the lamp-lit Pontocho alley.

 Day 9: Kyoto.
 Take a boat ride down the Hozagawa River in a traditional raft.
 Wander through the magical bamboo forest of Arashiyama before hiking up to Monkey Park.
 Then explore the city’s most important zen temple, Tenryu-ji.
 Spend the evening singing karaoke.